 The Wisconsin Partnership Program recognizes that our partners across campus and Wisconsin communities continue to face unprecedented challenges as a result of the COVID-19 pandemic.
 We know that many are working on the front lines and behind the scenes – within clinics, hospitals, communities and laboratories – to help mitigate the many impacts of this pandemic.
 We are grateful for their continued commitment to the health and well-being of the people of our state.

-The Wisconsin Partnership Program has responded to the current crisis in several ways: by supporting current grantees, developing a rapid response COVID-19 grant program and supporting strategic partnerships across campus.
+The Wisconsin Partnership Program is responding to the current crisis in several ways: by supporting current grantees, developing COVID-19 Response grant programs and supporting strategic partnerships across campus.

 The Wisconsin Partnership Program moved quickly to directly respond to COVID-19 and to its health impacts on Wisconsin through the development of the COVID-19 Response Grant Program.
 This program was designed to support innovative, high impact strategies to address the health challenges that the COVID-19 pandemic is presenting.